Casa Loma Christmas: A Holiday Tradition in Toronto

 ✓ Top Hotel Recommendation: Toronto Sheraton Downtown

-What Makes Casa Loma at Christmas Special?
+Why Casa Loma at Christmas is So Special

 Casa Loma is much larger than many visitors expect, with plenty to explore during your visit.
 The castle features 98 elaborately decorated rooms, hidden passageways, and secret tunnels that stretch beneath the surrounding streets.